thomasboyt/Charcoal/app/templates/README.md

 # <%= _.titleize(appname) %>

-A new Ember.js application created with Yeoman.
+A new Ember.js application created with [Charcoal](https://github.com/thomasboyt/charcoal).

-For development information, see `yo_doc.md`.
+For development information, see `charcoal/readme.md`.